johnroper100/Tonalite/docs/fixtures/parameters/README.md

 ### Remove Palette

-To remove a position palette, clcik the red button with a lock inside of it.
-The palettes that can be removed with state pulsing.
+To remove a palette, click the red button with a lock inside of it.
+The palettes that can be removed will mstart pulsing.
 To remove one, click on it in the list.
 You will be asked if you are sure you want to remove it.